 The academy's Executive Head teacher and Head teacher both retired in 2019.
 Following a lengthy and rigorous external recruitment process, Mr Siddall, the Deputy Head teacher was appointed to the role of Head teacher and Mr Marsden the Senior Assistant Head teacher was appointed to the role of Deputy Head teacher to take effect for the academic year 2019/20.
-The capacity of the Strategic Leadership team was subsequently re-structured and increased to meet demands moving forward following the above changes.
+Mr Marsden has subsequently secured a headship opposition at a local school effective from September 2021.
+As a result of all of the above the capacity of the Strategic Leadership team has been subsequently re-structured and increased to meet demands moving forward.
+Mrs Khan, Mr Malone and Ms Bate have all been appointed to the role of Deputy Head teacher with effect from the beginning of the 2021/22 academic year with responsibilities for teaching and learning, curriculum development and safeguarding respectively.